KoushikMuthakana/aws-event-driven-datalake/README.md

 ## Overview
 This repository contains the code and infrastructure to create a robust, scalable data lake using AWS services.
 The system is designed to ingest, process, and store events coming from an Amazon Kinesis Data Stream.
 The architecture ensures high performance, scalability, and efficient querying capabilities, making it ideal for processing both large and small amounts of data.

+### Assumptions Considered in Designing the Architecture

+- **Lambda Architecture**: The design incorporates both real-time and batch processing to handle data effectively.
+- **Direct Event Ingestion**: Events are assumed to be sent directly from customer devices through microservices.
+- **Daily Batch Processing**: The lowest frequency for batch processing is set to daily, aggregating event data by day.

 ### Features

 - **Processes Data in Real-Time**: Deduplicates and transforms incoming data immediately to ensure accuracy and relevance.